fabcor-maxiv/mxcube-code-camp-2024-05-30/README.md

     Do you install Python dependencies with conda, Poetry, pip?

-1. ***How do you install Javascript dependencies?***
+1. ***How do you install JavaScript dependencies?***

 1. ***What operating systems do you deploy on?***

     * Linux or something else?
 Which distribution?
+Which version?
     * Free choice or imposed by guidelines?
-    * Centralised or local managment (update cycle/package installation)?
+    * Centralised or local management (update cycle/package installation)?

 1. ***Do you have infrastructure restrictions for deployment?***